1. WHAT DO YOU MEAN BY “100% DONATION POLICY”?

 - disclosing everything clearly on our website in a timely manner; and

-- ensuring the recipient in Gaza is an apolitical Palestinian charity volunteer.
+- ensuring the recipient in Gaza is an apolitical Palestinian charity volunteer, not linked to any banned group.

 The key is to be 100% transparent, and document every single expenditure.